Using Social Media to Make a DifferenceMike Krass • August 10, 2012 • 3 minutes to read

 How brands can use social media to make a difference in the lives of their customers

-With that in mind, how can brands use social media to make a difference in the lives of your customers?
+With that in mind, how can brands use social media to make a difference in the lives of their customers?

 Build a Social Media Army